 An Exponential Class of Dynamic Binary Choice Panel Data Models with Fixed Effects

-This paper proposes an exponential class of dynamic binary choice panel data models for the analysis of short T (time dimension) large N (cross section dimension) panel data sets that allows for unobserved heterogeneity (fixed effects) to be arbitrarily correlated with the covariates.
-The paper derives moment conditions that are invariant to the fixed effects which are then used to identify and estimate the parameters of the model.
-Accordingly, GMM estimators are proposed that are consistent and asymptotically normally distributed at the root-N rate.
-We also study the conditional likelihood approach, and show that under exponential specification it can identify the effect of state dependence but not the effects of other covariates.
-Monte Carlo experiments show satisfactory finite sample performance for the proposed estimators, and investigate their robustness to miss-specification.
+This paper develops a model for dynamic binary choice panel data that allows for unobserved heterogeneity to be arbitrarily correlated with covariates.
+The model is of the exponential type.
+We derive moment conditions that enable us to eliminate the unobserved heterogeneity term and at the same time to identify the parameters of the model.
+We then propose GMM estimators that are consistent and asymptotically normally distributed at the root-N rate.
+We also study the conditional likelihood approach, which can only identify the effect of state dependence in our case.
+Monte Carlo experiments demonstrate the finite sample performance of our GMM estimators.

 JEL Classification: C23, C25